Improving attitudes about reading at home and school

-The Bring Me A Book Free Book Exchange is your chance to allow your neighbors and friends to share their love of reading with the community.
-The costs to have a book exchange placed in your front yard is $345.00 including a post and five books to start your exchange.
-To order your Book Exchange email us at [email protected] or call us at 314.494.3151.
+The Bring Me A Book Lilliputian Library is your chance to allow your neighbors and friends to share their love of reading with the community.
+The cost to have a Lilliputian Library placed in your front yard is $345.00 including a post and five books.
+To place an order email us at [email protected] or call 314.494.3151.

 We have placed over 100 classroom libraries at over 20 elementary schools and community centers across St. Louis.
 Each new wooden open face bookshelf contains 35 grade level appropriate titles that have been recognized for outstanding literary merit.
 The shelves are specifically designed to display the front cover of books with the goal of capturing a child’s imagination in the classroom.

 Students in pre-kindergarten, kindergarten and first grade carry a canvas bag home from school each week containing one high-quality hard back book to read aloud with their families.
 This program fosters a love of reading and creates a habit of reading together at home.
 Each child cycles through all twenty-five book bags throughout the school year.

 If parents understood the huge educational benefits and intense happiness brought about by reading aloud to their children, and if every parent – and every adult caring for a child – read aloud a minimum of three stories a day to the children in their lives, we could probably wipe out illiteracy within one generation.

 Sign up with your email address to receive news and updates.

 We respect your privacy.